Doing legal business in England and Wales

 Becoming a solicitor of England and Wales

-From September 2021, lawyers from abroad and overseas students who wish to qualify in England and Wales will sit the Solicitors Qualifying Examination (SQE).
+Lawyers from abroad and overseas students who wish to qualify in England and Wales need to sit the Solicitors Qualifying Examination (SQE).

 The SQE has replaced the Qualified Lawyers Transfer Scheme (QLTS) and will enable lawyers from outside of England and Wales to requalify through the same exams taken by solicitors who qualify domestically.